 Favorite Atlanta place to visit: Any farmers market

-Ivan Shammas is general manager of Telemundo Atlanta, a Spanish-language station providing award-winning local news and programming to the area’s expansive Latino population.
-Counting more than 20 years of experience in Spanish-language media, Shammas oversees Telemundo Atlanta’s local and national advertising sales, news, programming, marketing, and community-affairs initiatives.
-Before joining the station in 2013, Shammas spent more than a decade as national account manager for Univision Atlanta.
-He currently serves as board chair for the Georgia Hispanic Chamber of Commerce and is on the board of the Atlanta Community Food Bank.
+Ivan Shammas is president and general manager of Univision Atlanta, a Spanish-language television station that provides award-winning local news and programming to the area’s expansive Latinx population.
+Counting more than 20 years of experience in Spanish-language media and working within the Hispanic community, Shammas currently serves as board chair for the Georgia Hispanic Chamber of Commerce and is on the board of the Atlanta Community Food Bank.

 Education: Georgia State University